-Change of Address Form is used to notify school of new address.
-Please complete and return form to the Board of Education with proof of residency.
+Change of Address Form is used to notify the school of a new address.
+Please complete and return the form to the Board of Education with proof of residency.

 PARENT INVOLVEMENT

 We believe parent participation is a vital component of a child's school experience.
 Parents provide valuable input that helps to ensure a successful transition between home and school.